ronakupadhyaya/Horizons-week-03/day4/horizonstarter/README.md

 ## Phase 2: Mongo, Mongoose

-Now that you've got your server running, the next step is to install and set up your database server, MongoDB.
-On OS X (assuming you've already installed [Homebrew](http://brew.sh/)), this should be as easy as running:
+Now that you've got your server running, the next step is to install and set up your database server, MongoDB, and the ORM tool, Mongoose.
+On OS X (assuming you've already installed [Homebrew](http://brew.sh/)), this should be as easy as
+running:

     $ brew update && brew install mongodb